Why .Com is the King of Domain Names

 With popularity—rightly or wrongly—so firmly weighted in their favor, domains ending in .com are always in high demand.
 And like anything, with demand comes authority.
 That means .com domains are the most coveted of domains.

-They are seen as the gold standard, the phrase harkening back to the idea that gold (which, historically, only really had perceived value based on its beauty) is a benchmark setting the value of all currency.
+They are seen as the gold standard, the phrase harkening back to the idea that gold (which, historically, only really had perceived value based on its beauty) is a benchmark that sets the value of all currency.

 It’s often thought that by owning a .com, a company is projecting its legitimacy.
 The owner of the .com is seen as the main owner of that online ‘space’.
 If we were to analyze the reasons behind the favor for the .com TLD, it probably comes back to brand authority and wealth.